 8. Which is not the essential quality of a good surveyor?

 a) The quality surveyor must be well versed with the drawings of work

 b) He should be able to read the drawing correctly and bill the quantities accurately

-c) He should have a through knowledge of the construction procedure to be adopted, the various items of works involved in the execution: and the different materials to be used in the work
+c) He should have a thorough knowledge of the construction procedure to be adopted, the various items of works involved in the execution and the different materials to be used in the work

 d) Oral representation of schedule to be priced by tenderor